General affine differential geometry of surfaces in affine space $A^3$, I: the elliptical case: Equivariant moving frame and its moving equations

 \begin{define} A smooth function $f:J^{2,r}(A^3)\to \mathbb{R}$ which is invariant under the action of $Aff(3)$ is called a differential invariant of surfaces in $A^3$ of order not great than $r$. \end{define}

-Up to affine congruence the jet of a regular elliptical surface $S$ at a point $P$ can be written as a form It is obvious that the coefficients $a_{ij},i+j\geq 4$ are all affine differential invariants on surface $S$.
+Up to affine congruence the jet of a regular elliptical surface $S$ at a point $P$ can be written as a form It is obvious that the coefficients $I_{ij},i+j\geq 4$ are all affine differential invariants on surface $S$.
 Recall that in Definition 2.2, we defined the invariantization $\iota(F)$ of a function $F$.
-Now we denote the invariantization of $a_{ij}$ by $I_{ij}$, i.e. $\iota(a_{ij})=I_{ij}$.
-The 1-forms $dx,dy$ can also be invariantized to affine invariant differential forms $w_1,w_2$.
-The corresponding dual invariant differential operators $\mathrm{D}^1,\mathrm{D}^2$ are defined by $df=\mathrm{D}^1f w_1+\mathrm{D}^2f w_2$.
+In fact, $I_{ij}$ is the invariantization of $a_{ij}$, i.e. $\iota(a_{ij})=I_{ij}$.
+The 1-forms $dx,dy$ can also be invariantized into affine invariant differential form $w_1,w_2$.
+The corresponding dual invariant differential operators $\mathrm{D}^1,\mathrm{D}^2$ are defined by $df=\mathrm{D}^1f\ w_1+\mathrm{D}^2f\ w_2$.
 For details see \cite{Fels_Olver_04}.

 By Theorem 3.1, the jet of $S$ at a point $(x_0,y_0,z_0)$ can be transformed to the standard form by an affine transformation $T$.
 Let the transformation $T$ be of the form We set $e_1=\left(

 \right) ,e_2=\left(